sunny-g/ONYX-CRAB/PRESS_RELEASE.md

  -->

 ## Heading ##
-  > 3D VR image viewer for Google Carboard using Three.js
+  > VR image viewer for Google Carboard using Three.js

 ## Sub-Heading ##
-  > VR-enthusiasts who want to view their images in 3D.
+  > VR-enthusiasts who want to view their images in virtual reality.

 ## Summary ##
-  > This tool lets VR-enthusiasts view their images and panoramas in 3D.
+  > This tool lets VR-enthusiasts view their images and panoramas in virtual reality.

 ## Problem ##
   > Some people want to experience their images in an immersive environment.